-Spatial learning, navigation and decision-making in C. elegans This is my and the team’s main research project, so many of our activities revolve around that.
-We are exploring C. elegans’ learning and decision making in the structured environment of a T-shaped maze.
-Using 3D printing technology, we create mazes and we test worms biased/unbiased decision-making and learning, triggered by the presence of food at one maze end.
-We find that C. elegans are capable of spatial learning in a maze, even in the context of conflicting stimuli.
+This is our main research project, so many of our activities revolve around that.
+We are exploring C. elegans’ learning and decision making in the structured environment of T-shaped maze.
+Using 3D printing technology, we create mazes and we test worms biased/unbiased decision making and learning, triggered by the presence of food at one maze end.
+We find that C. elegans are capable of learning in a maze, even in the context of conflicting stimuli.
 We are currently working on untangling the multisensory mechanism that steers this behavior.

-People involved: Allen Hsu, Kavya Adiga, Anne Goettemoeller, Emily Branch, Allison LaMonica, Abrielle Fretz
+People involved: Allen Hsu, Kavya Adiga, Anne Goettemoeller, Allison LaMonica, Abrielle Fretz

 People involved: Victoria Booth, Bennet Sakelaris, Michael Ivanitskiy